home lab

 5. Kubernetes

-To manage your Docker containers at scale, Kubernetes is a must-have tool.
-Kubernetes is an open-source platform designed to automate containerized application deployment, scaling, and management.
+Kubernetes is an open-source platform designed to automate containerized application deployment.
+It runs these as pods and allows you to enable scaling, and management for many containers at once.
 It groups containers that make up an application into logical units for easy management and discovery.

 kubectl get nodes command to view Kubernetes nodes